Nonlinear reconstruction of features in the primordial power spectrum from large-scale structure

-In this paper, we have investigated the effect of \Baojiu{density} reconstruction on retrieving \Baojiu{hypothetical} oscillatory features in the primordial power spectrum \Baojiu{which are erased} on small scales in the late-time Universe due to the nonlinear cosmological evolution.
+In this paper, we have investigated the effect of \Baojiunew{a nonlinear density} reconstruction method on retrieving {hypothetical} oscillatory features in the primordial power spectrum which are \Yuhao{significantly damped} on small scales in the late-time Universe due to cosmological \Baojiunew{structure formation.}

-\Baojiu{We considered} three different oscillatory features \Baojiu{that are added} to a simple power-law primordial power spectrum, \Baojiu{for which} we ran N-body simulations and \Baojiu{identified dark matter halo} catalogues from the output snapshots \Baojiu{at a number of redshifts}.
-We reconstructed the initial density field from the \Baojiu{particle data, and halo} catalogues \Baojiu{with different number densities.} Finally, we compared \Baojiu{the fitted feature parameters from} the unreconstructed and reconstructed \Baojiu{density fields,} to identify the improvement by reconstruction.
-We showed that reconstruction \Baojiu{can be very effective in helping retrieve} the lost wiggles \Baojiu{--- with the finite volume of our simulations, not only does it lead to much less biased best-fit values of the feature parameters, but it also substantially shrinks the measurement uncertainty.} The improvement was especially \Baojiu{strong where the primordial features have been more severely erased to start with, such as at $z<1$.}
+{We considered} \Yuhaonew{four} different oscillatory features {which are added} to a simple power-law type primordial power spectrum, {for which} we ran N-body simulations and identified dark matter halo catalogues at a number of redshifts.
+We reconstructed the initial density fields from the particle data and halo catalogues with two different number densities.
+Finally, we compared the fitted feature parameters from \Baojiunew{the power spectra of} the unreconstructed and reconstructed {density fields,} to identify the improvement by reconstruction.
+We showed that \Yuhao{nonlinear} reconstruction \Baojiunew{can effectively help to retrieve} the damped wiggles \Yuhaonew{with a range of frequencies between $40 \ \rm Mpc$ and $150 \ \rm Mpc$} --- not only does it lead to less biased best-fit values of the feature parameters, but it also substantially shrinks the measurement uncertainty.
+The improvement was especially {strong where the primordial features have been \Baojiunew{less well preserved pre-reconstruction} to start with, such as at $z<1$.}

-\Baojiu{In order to forecast} the constraints on the feature parameters for \Baojiu{a typical DESI-like galaxy} survey, \Baojiu{we} modelled the observed broadband galaxy power spectrum based on the \Baojiu{{\sc halofit}} model with the addition of our oscillatory features, then used the analytic marginalised Fisher matrix to calculate the constraints on the oscillation parameters regarding the specifications of \Baojiu{DESI LRGs and ELGs}.
-We found that reconstruction led to more robust constraints on the oscillation parameters, \Baojiu{with the equivalent effects of enlarging the survey area (but at a much smaller cost) and/or increasing the $k$ range.}
+In order to forecast the constraints on the feature parameters from a DESI-like galaxy survey, we modelled the observed broadband galaxy power spectrum based on the {\sc halofit} \Baojiunew{prediction of the nonlinear matter power spectrum} with the addition of oscillatory features \Yuhao{studied in this work}, and then used the analytic marginalised Fisher matrix to calculate the \Baojiunew{expected} constraints on the oscillation parameters \Baojiunew{using} the specifications of DESI LRGs and ELGs.
+We found that \Yuhao{nonlinear} reconstruction led to more robust constraints on the oscillation parameters, with the equivalent effects of enlarging the survey area (but at a much smaller cost) and/or increasing the $k$ range.